AutoML: A Survey of the State-of-the-Art: Model Generation

 \subsubsection{Bayesian Optimization}

-Bayesian optimization (BO) is an efficient method for global optimization of expensive blackbox functions.
-In this part, we will only provide a brief introduction to BO.
-For an in-depth discussion for BO, we recommend readers to refer to these excellent surveys \cite{bo_review,bo,hpo_chapter,hpo_survey}.
+Bayesian optimization (BO) is an efficient method for the global optimization of expensive blackbox functions.
+In this section, we briefly introduce BO.
+For an in-depth discussion on BO, we recommend readers to refer to the excellent surveys conducted in \cite{bo_review,bo,hpo_chapter,hpo_survey}.

-BO is a surrogate model-based optimization (SMBO) method, which builds a probabilistic model mapping from hyperparameters to the objective metrics evaluated on the validation set.
-It well balances exploration (evaluating as many sets of hyperparameters as possible) and exploitation (allocating more resources to those promising hyperparameters).
+BO is an SMBO method that builds a probabilistic model mapping from the hyperparameters to the objective metrics evaluated on the validation set.
+It well balances exploration (evaluating as many hyperparameter sets as possible) and exploitation (allocating more resources to promising hyperparameters).

-The steps of SMBO are expressed in Algorithm \ref{alg:SMBO} (adopted from \cite{bo}), which presents that several inputs need to be predefined at initial, including evaluation function $f$, search space $\Theta$, acquisition function $\mathcal{S}$, probabilistic model $\mathcal{M}$, and the records dataset $D$.
-Specifically, $D$ is a dataset that records many sample pairs ($\theta_i, y_i$), where $\theta_i\in \Theta$ indicates a sampled neural architecture and $y_i$ is the evaluation result of the sampled neural architecture.
-After the initialization, the steps of SMBO are as follows:
+The steps of SMBO are expressed in Algorithm \ref{alg:SMBO} (adopted from \cite{bo}).
+Here, several inputs need to be predefined initially, including an evaluation function $f$, search space $\Theta$, acquisition function $\mathcal{S}$, probabilistic model $\mathcal{M}$, and record dataset $D$.
+Specifically, $D$ is a dataset that records many sample pairs ($\theta_i, y_i$), where $\theta_i\in \Theta$ indicates a sampled neural architecture and $y_i$ indicates its evaluation result.
+After the initialization, the SMBO steps are described as follows:

-\begin{enumerate} \item The first step is to tune the probabilistic model $\mathcal{M}$ to fit the records dataset $D$. \item The acquisition function $\mathcal{S}$ is used to select the next promising neural architecture from the probabilistic model $\mathcal{M}$. \item After that, the performance of the selected neural architecture will be evaluated by $f$, which is an expensive step as it involves training the neural network on the training set and evaluating it on the validation set. \item The records dataset $D$ is updated by appending a new pair of result $(\theta_i,y_i)$. \end{enumerate}
+\begin{enumerate} \item The first step is to tune the probabilistic model $\mathcal{M}$ to fit the record dataset $D$. \item The acquisition function $\mathcal{S}$ is used to select the next promising neural architecture from the probabilistic model $\mathcal{M}$. \item The performance of the selected neural architecture is evaluated by $f$, which is an expensive step as it involves training the neural network on the training set and evaluating it on the validation set. \item The record dataset $D$ is updated by appending a new pair of results $(\theta_i,y_i)$. \end{enumerate}